Treasured Time Supervised Visits

 Most frequently precautions are taken to assure that the two parents or other individuals exchanging the child do not come into contact with one another.

-Both Supervised Visits and Supervised Exchanges are designed to assure that a child can have safe contact with an absent parent without having to be put in the middle of the parent's conflicts or other problems.
+Both Supervised Visits and Supervised Exchanges are designed to assure that a child can have safe contact with an absent parent without having to be put in the middle of the parent's conflicts or other issues.

 The visitation allows the child(ren) to maintain a relationship with both of their parents, something that is generally found to be an important factor in the positive adjustment to family dissolution.